Phonon modes of magnetic vortex lattices in finite isospin chiral perturbation theory: Lagrangian and the origin of superconductivity

-which provides useful constraints on the values of physical parameters that determine the nature of superconductivity.
-The system behaves as a type-II superconductor if $\mathcal{R}>1$, which in combination with the requirement that $\mu_{I}>m_{\pi}$ for the superfluid phase gives rise to the condition that if $ef_{\pi}<m_{\pi}$, the system only supports type-II superconductivity.
-However, if $ef_{\pi}>m_{\pi}$, the system exhibits both type-I and type-II superconductivity for $\mu_{I}<ef_{\pi}$ and $\mu_{I}<ef_{\pi}$ respectively.
-We illustrate these possibilities in Fig.~\ref{fig:schematic}.
+with the system behaving as a type-II superconductor if $H_{c2}\ge H_{c}$, i.e. $\mathcal{R}\ge1$ -- when the equality is satisfied then at the critical field the Gibbs free energy of a single vortex is equal to that of a vortex lattice suggesting that both can coexist.
+The condition $H_{c2}\ge H_{c}$, in combination with the requirement that $\mu_{I}>m_{\pi}$ for the superfluid phase, suggests that if $ef_{\pi}<m_{\pi}$, the system only supports type-II superconductivity -- this scenario is illustrated in the bottom diagram of Fig.~\ref{fig:schematic}.
+However, if $ef_{\pi}>m_{\pi}$, the system exhibits both type-I and type-II superconductivity for $\mu_{I}<ef_{\pi}$ and $\mu_{I}\ge ef_{\pi}$ respectively.